 Lawyers must also remain mindful of the scope of the relief sought and should reflect that request in a draft order for the trial court’s signature.
 The order must contain language that is narrowly tailored to the inappropriate evidence.
 Judges are reticent to exclude broad categories of evidence but may be more receptive to a more narrow request.

-If you are on the losing side of the court's ruling to exclude evidence, it is important to remember that, unlike many judicial orders, orders in limine are interlocutory and not final decisions on the admissibility of evidence.
+If you are on the losing side of the court’s ruling to exclude evidence, it is important to remember that, unlike many judicial orders, orders in limine are interlocutory and not final decisions on the admissibility of evidence.
 Accordingly, it is not inappropriate to request a reversal or modification of a prior ruling, particularly if the request is based on a different presentation of evidence than the trial court was led to believe would be presented.
-In fact, these arguments often need to be raised again because a denial does not always preserve the record for appeal, particularly if the argument is the judge's chambers.
+In fact, these arguments often need to be raised again because a denial does not always preserve the record for appeal, particularly if the argument is in the judge’s chambers.

 The type of relief that can be requested in a motion in limine varies from state to state, but usually, a motion in limine is limited to evidentiary issues regarding witness testimony or documents in the upcoming trial.